kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 Well, your PR is finally merged.
 Are we done?
 More often than not, no.

-Yet again, a lot of this goes back to the dual realities ([[Posts/Runtime Function Onboarding 2024#💊 The Reality of What we Do\|#💊 The Reality of What we Do]]) of our team: Flying low and flying close to end users.
+Yet again, a lot of this goes back to the dual realities ([[Posts/Runtime Function Onboarding 2024#💊 The Reality of What We Do\|#💊 The Reality of What We Do]]) of our team: Flying low and flying close to end users.
 This implies that, before kissing and saying goodbye to a merged PR, you need to reflect on the following:

 1. **Test-network Runtime Upgrade**: Fairly soon after your PR is merged, it will be enacted on our test-networks, most notably Westend.
 This is your best opportunity to do your final round of (live) testing.
 Ask yourself: Is everything alright in Westend?
 How can I test my feature further?
 2. **RC/SC Runtime Upgrade**: Days, weeks or months after your PR is merged, it might finally land in in the RC or one of the SCs[^1].
 This is another milestone for testing: Did everything go smoothly?